yusefmosiah/choir-scales/docs/Context.md

 ### Core Components

-1. **Chorus AI System**
-   - Implemented in `chorus.py`
-   - Uses a multi-step process: Action, Experience, Intention, Observation, Update, and Yield
-   - Integrates with Qdrant vector database for semantic search
-   - Enhancements:
-     - Inclusion of inline citations
-     - Revision of the "objective" step to cite sources
-     - Update of the final response to display citations as links
+1. **Ownership and Co-authorship**
+   - Users own the messages they submit.
+   - Threads are owned collectively by the creators of the messages within them (co-authors).
+   - The initial thread creator is the first co-author.

 2. **Chat-Based Interface**
    - Users write chat messages/responses within threads.
    - Co-authors of a thread collectively decide to approve or deny messages.
+   - Non-co-authors can submit speculative responses ("specs") by staking CHOIR tokens.
-     - **Approved messages**: Published and visible within the thread.
+   - **Approved specs**: Published and the contributor becomes a co-author.
-     - **Denied messages**: Not published; rejecting co-authors split the tokens staked on the message.
+   - **Denied specs**: Not published; rejecting co-authors split the staked tokens.
-   - Users must stake CHOIR tokens to contribute to threads they are not co-authors of.
-     - If approved, tokens go to the thread's token balance.
-     - If rejected, staked tokens are distributed among rejecting co-authors.
-     - In split decisions, tokens intended for approving co-authors are returned to the Choir Treasury.

 3. **Thread Accessibility**
    - All chat threads are accessible at `choir.chat/stream/<thread_id>`.
-   - **Co-authors**: See the full content of the thread.
+   - **Co-authors**: Have full read-write access to the thread.
    - **Other users**: See AI-generated summaries of the thread.
    - When messages are cited as sources elsewhere:
      - Include a link to the original chat thread.
      - A special message appears in the original thread indicating the citation.

-4. **Frontend Components**
+4. **Token Mechanics**
-   - React-based components for user interaction
-   - Key components include StreamChat, ChorusStep, ChorusPanel, SourcesList, UserInput, and AIResponse
-   - Enhancements:
-     - Integration into v0 (AI Frontend Generator)
-     - UI bug fixes and warnings addressed
-     - Components refactored into self-documenting abstractions
-     - Homepage built using AI to select and generate content
-     - Calculations of vectors for chat threads and users (eigenvectors)
+   - CHOIR tokens are used for staking and rewards.
+   - Threads have Solana accounts that store CHOIR tokens.
+   - When a new message is approved, staked tokens go to the thread's token balance.
+   - When a message is denied:
+     - Rejecting co-authors split the staked tokens.
+     - Any approvers get nothing.
+     - Remaining tokens go to the Choir Treasury.

-5. **Blockchain Integration**
+5. **AI-Generated Summaries**
-   - Solana wallet integration (functional)
-   - User accounts defined by Solana wallet public keys
-   - Token transactions managed through smart contracts
-   - Users stake and receive CHOIR tokens as part of message approval mechanics
+   - Designed to create interest and stimulate engagement.
+   - Compress content to tease the full discussion.
+   - Will improve over time but are not intended as strict privacy measures.

 ### Database and Configuration